Toma-Shops-2025/MyPartsRunner247/EMAIL_FORWARDING_SETUP_GUIDE.md

 #### Customer Support Auto-Responder:
 1. **In Gmail settings**, go to **"Vacation responder"**
 2. **Enable vacation responder**
-3. **Subject**: Thank you for contacting MyPartsRunner Support
+3. **Subject**: Thank you for contacting MY-RUNNER.COM Support
 4. **Message**:
 ```
 Dear Customer,

-Thank you for contacting MyPartsRunner support.
+Thank you for contacting MY-RUNNER.COM support.
 We have received your inquiry and will respond within 24 hours.

 For urgent matters, please call us at 502-812-2456.

 Best regards,
-MyPartsRunner Support Team
+MY-RUNNER.COM Support Team
 ```

 ### Step 8: Organize Your Inbox